mrcoded/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7-print_diagonal.c contains function that draws a diagonal line on the terminal.
 8-print_square.c contains function that prints a square, followed by a new line.
 9-fizz_buzz.c contains a “Fizz-Buzz test".
+10-print_triangle.c contains a function that prints a triangle, followed by a new line.